microsoft/botframework-solutions/docs/_docs/skills/handbook/best-practices.md

 }
 ```

-If you need a more complex prompt you can implement it by inheriting **Microsoft.Bot.Builder.Dialogs.Prompt<T>**.
+If you need a more complex prompt you can implement it through inheriting **Microsoft.Bot.Builder.Dialogs.Prompt<T>**.
 Or read [Create your own prompts to gather user input](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-primitive-prompts?view=azure-bot-service-4.0&tabs=csharp) to learn more about custom prompt.

 ### Enable long running tasks
 {:.no_toc}

 [Proactive scenarios]({{site.baseurl}}/solution-accelerators/tutorials/enable-proactive-notifications/1-intro/) are a key part of ensuring a Skill Assistant can provide more intelligent and helpful capabilities to end users.
 This enables a Skill to have more intelligent interactions with a user, triggered by external events.

-### Handle and log errors
+### Error handling
 {:.no_toc}

 Use the **HandleDialogExceptions** method in [SkillDialogBase.cs]({{site.repo}}/blob/master/templates/Skill-Template/csharp/Sample/SkillSample/Dialogs/SkillDialogBase.cs) to send a trace back to the [Bot Framework Emulator](https://aka.ms/botframework-emulator), logging the exception, and sending a friendly error response to the user.